alanjames1987/marilyn/README.md

 ## Usage

+Install the module with bower:
+`$ bower install marilyn`

+Mar

 Include the `marilyn.js` file and it's dependency, `underscore.js` or `lodash.js`.

 Upon including the `marilyn.js` file a global `Marilyn` object will be created.